ranm8/requestify/README.md

 (key, value) object of cookies to encode and serve via the request header.

 #### `auth {{ username: string, password: string }} `
-Adds Basic authintication header with given username and password
+Adds Basic authentication header with given username and password

 #### `dataType {string}`
 Determines the request data type (json|form-url-encoded), this option will encode the request body according to the given dataType and will add the appropriate header (defaults to json).